 With spring technically starting on the 21st, we have seen the days lengthening and sun getting higher in the sky and we are starting to feel it’s warmth through the house windows.
-And to our delight we have been blessed multiple days that have reached or exceeded 20ºC (69ºF), and as you are aware I have already un winterized the coach, in preparation for our move back early in April.
+And to our delight we have been blessed multiple days that have reached or exceeded 20ºC (69ºF), and by now I have already un-winterized the coach, in preparation for our move back to the coach by April 1st.

 Something that has been pretty amazing has been the opportunity to watch the beach at LHR (Lake Huron Resort) on the eastern shore of Lake Huron as we went from multiple feet of ice to a sandy beach in just one week of the above average temperatures.
 We are starting to see the grass on the lawns green up, as well as spring flowers making their debut.
 The robins have made their return to our area and the birdsongs are prevalent every where that we wander, Miss Laurie has had a number of visits to the beach already in March, and while not the warm sandy beaches of Florida, it seems to be filling the beach need that we both craze.